KLMM-LSD/LSD-Deployment/README.md

 All require ssh and digitalocean authentication to be set up.

 ### Database
-Run startDroplet.sh to start a digitalocean
+Run startDroplet.sh to start a digitalocean droplet

 ### SSH keys
+SSH public keys for all maintainers are automatically added to the droplet by our deploy script, so should be registered with your github account:

 #### This goes in ~/.bashrc
 eval "$(ssh-agent)";